ReleeSquirrel/bootdev-chirpy/README.md

 Within the project directory, run `nvm use` and if it tells you to use a command to install the right version of node, go ahead and do that.

-Within the project directory, run `npm install -D typescript @types/node;npm i express;npm i -D @types/express;npm i drizzle-orm postgres;npm i -D drizzle-kit;` to install required node modules.
+Within the project directory, run `npm install -D typescript @types/node;npm i express;npm i -D @types/express;npm i drizzle-orm postgres;npm i -D drizzle-kit;npm i argon2;` to install required node modules.

 Install Postgres version 16+ - https://www.postgresql.org/